atextor/OGIT-wiki/API-Reference.md

 ## REST

-* All REST requests must contain a GraphIT version header: `GraphIT-Version`.
 * All requests except `authenticate` must contain a valid access token `_TOKEN`.
 * All requests will be made against a base `$url` (e.g. `https://graphit-test.arago.de/`).
 * All responses are in JSON.